Sony A7S versus Sony A7 II

 |Sony RX1R (⇒ lft | rgt)||Full Frame||24.0||6000||4000||1080/60p||25.0||13.6||2537||91|

-Apart from body and sensor, cameras can and do differ across a range of features.
+Beyond body and sensor, cameras can and do differ across a range of features.
 The A7S and the A7 II are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
-Moreover, their viewfinders offer an identical resolution of (2400k dots).
-The adjacent table lists some of the other core features of the Sony A7S and Sony A7 II along with similar information for a selection of comparators.
-If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.
+Moreover, their viewfinders offer an identical resolution of 2400k dots.
+The table below summarizes some of the other core capabilities of the Sony A7S and Sony A7 II in connection with corresponding information for a sample of similar cameras.
+The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Sony A7S (⇒ rgt)||2400||no||3.0||921||tilting||no||8000||5.0||no||no|